fidian/inject-hooks/README.md

     * `login:form:submit`
     * `browser:navigation:change`
     * `users:row:hover`
+* Name internal processing hooks with the service, library, or code focus first.
+Include the type of data next when applicable, then add the action.
+    * `email:list:update`
+    * `page-data:markdown:convert-to-html`
+    * `application:loaded`
 * Name interceptors after the plugin's vendor (a company name, the username, or some way to distinguish the author), followed by the name of the plugin.
     * `wiki-core:external-assets-in-web-cache`
     * `fancy-company:hover-panel`